mcne65/rmotr.github.io/_posts/2015-05-11-python-3-dictionary-view-objects.md

 Here we're missing the recently added `goodreads_rating` key because it was added before the keys were requested.

-Other disadvantage is that it'll create a brand new list every time we invoke the keys or method values; that certainly is a waste of memory.
+The other disadvantage is that it'll create a brand new list every time we invoke the keys or method values; that certainly is a waste of memory.

 ### Introducing Python 3 view objects